renovate-reproductions/21204/README.md

 Codebase created with PHP 8.1.13 and Composer 2.5.1

-`php` constraint for the project allows PHP 8.1 or newer e.g. PHP 8.2
+`php` constraint for the project allows PHP 8.1 or newer e.g. PHP 8.2 (`^7.1`)

 But one package `laminas/laminas-diactoros` has constraint `^7.3 || ~8.0.0 || ~8.1.0` so PHP 8.2 will cause error
 with `composer install`

 Note: `.github/renovate.json` has shared profiles from https://github.com/druidfi/renovate-config

+- E.g. php is ignored - we don't get updates to php require

 ## Running composer install with PHP 8.2